 Students are required to submit a single design and make project which should be selected from a list of tasks provided by AQA at the start of the academic year.
 These tasks are broadly comparable and students can only submit a project which has been selected from this list.
 In certain situations it may be appropriate for centres to contextualise a given task in order to best suit their centre specific circumstances.
-In such a situation the centre should contact the controlled assessment adviser allocated to their centre in order to seek guidance.
+Controlled assessment advisors will be available to provide guidance to centres.
 The list of board set tasks will be reviewed every two years and amended/added to as appropriate.